Prostate Cancer Foundation

 Overview

-Founded in 1993 by Mike Milken after his own advanced prostate cancer diagnosis, the Prostate Cancer Foundation (PCF) is the world's leading philanthropic organization dedicated to funding life-saving prostate cancer research.
-Since its inception, PCF has raised nearly $1 billion in support of cutting-edge research, funding more than 2,250 research projects at 245 leading cancer centers across 28 countries.
+Founded in 1993 by Mike Milken after his own advanced prostate cancer diagnosis, the Prostate Cancer Foundation (PCF) is the world's leading philanthropic organisation dedicated to funding life-saving prostate cancer research.
+Since its inception, PCF has raised more than $1 billion in support of cutting-edge research, funding more than 2,250 research projects at 245+ leading cancer centres across 28+ countries.
 PCF pioneered the "venture philanthropy" model in medical research funding, making award decisions within 60 days and funding researchers within 90 days—dramatically faster than traditional funding mechanisms.
-The foundation has played a crucial role in every FDA-approved life-prolonging therapy for advanced prostate cancer, prioritizing high-risk, high-reward projects with the greatest potential to improve survival and quality of life for men with prostate cancer.
-In 2024, PCF awarded over $22 million through its Challenge Awards and Young Investigator programs alone.
+The foundation has played a crucial role in every FDA-approved life-prolonging therapy for advanced prostate cancer, prioritising high-risk, high-reward projects with the greatest potential to improve survival and quality of life for men with prostate cancer.

 Funding Priorities